Caring pediatric nurses are available 24/7 to help answer your health questions.

 Despite parents' best efforts, accidents happen.
 In fact, a recent study estimated as many as 2 million kids in the U.S. get concussions every year.
-They can happen at any age, to athletes and non-athletes alike, during sports or unstructured play, with helmets or without.
-And kids don't need to get knocked out to have them: Less than 10 percent of concussions involve loss of consciousness.
+Head injuries can happen at any age, to athletes and non-athletes alike, during sports or unstructured play, with helmets or without.
+And kids don't need to get knocked out to have them: Less than 10% of concussions involve loss of consciousness.

 Also known as "mild traumatic brain injuries," concussions disrupt how the brain normally works, which can lead to a variety of symptoms - physical, emotional and cognitive.